project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 provides a set of actions that focuses on tidying raw data by removing data columns that are not useful to the final feature set.
-These may include null columns, single value columns, duplicate columns and noise etc. We can also ensure the data is properly canonicalised through enforcing data typing.
+These may include null columns, single value columns, duplicate columns and noise etc. We can also ensure the data is properly canonicalized through enforcing data typing.

 Project Hadron Canonicalizes data following the canonical model pattern